How Long Is the LSAT? | Manage Your Exam Time Wisely

 Four 35-minute multiple choice sections + 15-minute break = 155 minutes (2:35)

-However, the error in this calculation is that it doesn’t factor in the fifth, unscored multiple-choice section.
+However, the error in this calculation is that it doesn’t factor in the fifth, unscored multiple choice section, also known as the experimental section.
 They might reply that there is no reason to include it, since it’s unscored, but that’s where there’s some confusion.

 You see, while it’s true that this fifth section doesn’t count toward your final score, the problem is that you won’t know which of the five sections is the unscored one.
 Thus, you will have to take each of the five sections equally seriously.